-During the COVID-19 pandemic, our homes have become schools, offices, restaurants, playgrounds and so much more.
+During the COVID-19 pandemic, our homes became schools, offices, restaurants, playgrounds and so much more.
 Now more than ever, we’re all realizing that a home is more than a shelter.
-It’s our safety, our prescription for health, and it’s the foundation for the futures we build.
+It’s our safety, our prescription for health and the foundation for the futures we build.

-Another truth that COVID-19 has brought home is the tremendous balancing act that so many women have faced: working from home or serving as essential workers, all while often helping their children navigate virtual school and keeping their families healthy.
+Another truth that COVID-19 has brought home is the tremendous balancing act that so many women have faced: working from home or serving as essential workers, often while helping their children navigate virtual school and keeping their families healthy.

-Habitat for Humanity has long recognized the critical role women play in their communities and their specific barriers to homeownership.
-That’s why Habitat’s Women Build program, thanks to the generous partnership of Lowe’s, brings together future homeowners and dedicated volunteers to help women build a better future for their families and communities.
-The Lowe’s partnership with Habitat began in 2003, and Habitat and Lowe’s help families across the U.S., and in India and Canada, build a brighter future through homeownership during International Women Build Week.
+Habitat for Humanity has long recognized the critical role women play in their communities as well as their specific barriers to homeownership.
+That’s why Habitat’s Women Build program brings together future homeowners and dedicated volunteers to help women build a better future for their families and communities.

-We invite you to meet four homeowners – Nilda, Christina, Ai and Yessica – and longtime volunteer Teri to learn more about the difference that Habitat, Lowe’s and homeownership have made in their lives.
+We invite you to meet four homeowners – Nilda, Christina, Ai and Yessica – and longtime volunteer Teri to learn more about the difference that Habitat and homeownership have made in their lives.

 Reaching full potential